-Andrea is advisor to MY JOB, supporting the vision of the team to tell first-person stories and create dignified jobs.
-She is director of One Square World, supporting community-led processes towards equity and sustainability.
+Andrea Atkinson is the advisor to the My Job project, supporting the vision of the team to tell first-person stories and create dignified jobs.
+She also directs One Square World, supporting community-led processes towards equity and sustainability.
 She has a degree in International Relations with a focus on sustainable development in Latin America and Africa from Boston University and a graduate certificate in environmental management from Tufts University.
 Andrea is a Senior Fellow of the Environmental Leadership Program.
-Don’t miss her provocative Foreword in the MY JOB book: “Jobs: A Unique Lens into Life.”
+Don’t miss her provocative Foreword in My Job Book 1: “Jobs: A Unique Lens into Life.”

 First job: cocktail waitress in Boston.

 Suzanne Skees is the editor and visionary behind MY JOB.
 She works in international development as director of the Skees Family Foundation, which supports innovative self-help programs in the U.S. and developing countries in education and job-creation.
 Skees studied English literature (Boston College) and world religions (Harvard Divinity School).
 She travels from schools to slums, prisons to farms, serving as a storyteller for nonprofit workers, social entrepreneurs, and their courageous clients who toil every day to end poverty and create equality.
 Find her stories on the Job Talk and Seeds of Hope blogs, as well as Huffington Post.

 First job: ice cream scooper at Baskin Robbins in Dayton, Ohio.

 AprilJo Murphy is an editor with Greenleaf Book Group who enjoys helping authors discover and refine their voices and reach their audiences.
 Holding a PhD in English and Creative Writing from the University of North Texas, she’s worked for a variety literary journals and the Encyclopaedia Britannica.

 First job: dishwasher and handy(wo)man for a local Ursuline Convent.